The Olive Harvest in Portugal: A Delightful Aromatic Adventure

 We had every intention of picking the olives from our modest but productive olive trees but being rather unsure of how to go about it we kept putting it off.
 It was late November in Alto Minho region, northern Portugal and every day we passed groups of people collecting olives.
 Often we would stop and watch the different methods; some climbed the trees and bashed the higher branches with sticks allowing the olives to fall onto tarpaulins arranged around the base of the trunk, others cut the upper branches and let them fall to the ground before hand-stripping the olives onto the tarpaulins or straight into buckets.
 Others still used sticks to beat the fallen branches or used a special tool rather like a wooden claw or rake to rip the olives off the branches.

-The worldwide production of olive oil is dominated by those countries surrounding the Mediterranean and despite its relatively small size Portugal manages to rank as the world’s 8th largest producer of olive oil at around 50,000 tons.
-It is somewhat overshadowed by its larger neighbour Spain which enjoys the number one position with an annual production of 1.4 million tons.
+The worldwide production of olive oil is dominated by those countries surrounding the Mediterranean and despite its relatively small size, Portugal manages to rank as the world’s 9th largest producer of olive oil at around 3250,000 metric tons annually.
+It is somewhat overshadowed by its larger neighbor Spain which enjoys the number one position with an annual production of 1.4 million metric tons.

-Our neighbor Arminda came by with a bottle of bagaço, the local firewater and I seized the opportunity to find out where to take our olives.
+Our neighbor Arminda came by with a bottle of bagaço, the local firewater and I seized the opportunity to learn where we could take our olives.
 She had already noted that our remaining olive trees were heavy with glossy black olives.
 ‘There is not a moment to lose’ she announced (or something to that effect).
 She would round up some helpers and return after lunch.

 João meanwhile seemed to be getting carried away with his chainsaw and before long the olive trees were reduced to low stumps.
 There was some debate about whether he had gone too far but he was adamant that the trees would recover and new branches would soon grow.
 Vamos ver – we will see.